 What does my registration cover?

-Registration covers attendance to all seminars, panel discussions, and reading during the week.
-This year we've expanded our annual conference to include classes in fiction, poetry, and creative non-fiction.
-Attendees get to choose from up to 6 classes a day in any genre; evening readings from visiting faculty; panel discussions on the writing life; seminars on publishing and editing, and have the opportunity to share their work during the attendee reading celebration at the end of the week.
-For attendees who would like a one-on-one manuscript meeting with our visiting writer we offer Manuscript Sessions ($200) which can be added during registration.
+Registration covers attendance to all seminars, panel discussions, manuscript consultations, and evening readings during the week.
+Attendees choose 2 classes a day in any genre; attend evening readings from visiting faculty, panel discussions on the writing life, a seminar on publishing and editing, and have the opportunity to share their work during the attendee reading celebration at the end of the week.
+For attendees who would like a one-on-one manuscript meeting with our visiting writers we offer optional Manuscript Sessions.
 Registration does not cover travel/lodging/food on the island.

 Do I have to take classes in a specific genre?